Fauna of Qatar

-Qatar is a peninsula on the northeastern coast of the Arabian Peninsula, bordering Saudi Arabia to the south and surrounded elsewhere by the Persian Gulf.
+Qatar is a peninsula on the northeastern coast of the Arabian Peninsula, facing mainland Saudi Arabia to the south and surrounded elsewhere by the Persian Gulf.
 A strait separates Qatar from the island kingdom of Bahrain.

-Al Wabra Wildlife Preserve was created to provide sanctuary for various species and is also a site for breeding programs.
-Species at the preserve include: Spix's macaw, beira antelope, golden-headed lion tamarin, dibatag, Encephalartos, Sudan cheetah and North African ostrich.
+Al Wabra Wildlife Preservation was a private zoological park and conservation centre founded by Saud bin Muhammed Al Thani to provide sanctuary for various rare species.
+It also served as a successful breeding centre for international breeding programmes, working with global zoos and organizations, for endangered animals such as the addra gazelle, addax, beira and dibatag (small antelopes), beisa and Arabian oryx, the golden-headed lion tamarin, the North African ostrich, the Northeast African cheetah, Nubian ibex, and Lear's and Spix's macaws, in addition to many other rare birds.
+The centre also bred several rare varieties of Encephalartos (cycads).
+As of 2018, it seems the animals at the preserve have been relocated to other facilities outside of Qatar, following the death of the Sheikh.

 Animals

 Animals in Qatar include Asiatic jackals, Cape hares, caracals, desert hedgehogs, red foxes, sand cats, striped hyenas, arabian sand gazelles, and Wagner's gerbils.
 Introduced species include the dromedary; the Arabian oryx has been reintroduced.
 Habitat includes arid and semi-arid desert, sand dunes, beaches, and mangrove islands.

 Upwards of 80 tahrs inhabit Halul Island's hilly landscape, having expanded from a group of six individuals first transported to the island in 1963.